Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 The `max_stimuli` specifies how many stimuli should be rated by one participant, if you want to rate all stimuli, then remove this from the config or set it to a value > number of stimuli.

 ### Start page
-For your specific test you should adapt the start page, so change the test in the `app/templates/welcome.tpl` file.
+For your specific test you should adapt the start page, so change the text in the `app/templates/welcome.tpl` file.

 ### Questionnaire
 The first page after the welcome page is the questionnaire, here questions regarding the background of the participant are collected.